ossu/computer-science/README.md

 This curriculum assumes the student has already taken high school math, including algebra, geometry, and pre-calculus.
 Some high school students will have taken calculus, but this is usually only about 3/4 of a college calculus class, so the calculus courses listed above are still recommended.

-Apart from that, the only things that you need to know are how to use **Git** and **GitHub**.
+Apart from those, the only things that you need to know are how to use **Git** and **GitHub**.
 Here are some resources to learn about them:

 **Note**: Just pick one of the resources below to learn the basics.
 You will learn a lot more once you get started!